 Naples is a big sprawling city that’s slightly rough around the edges.
 Most of its attractions are in the historic center.
 Naples boasts stunning churches, beautiful palaces, great art, and some epic foodie eateries.

 The museum houses Greco-Roman artifacts from Pompeii and Herculaneum.
 These are the two towns that were buried by ash, and hence preserved, when Mount Vesuvius erupted in 79 A.D.
+You will also find ancient statuary in the Farnese Collection.

 Click here to book a ticket and guided tour to the museum.